Updated: Sep 25

 The next morning, we set off on a day tour to Floreana Island.
 We ended up booking our tour the day before, as sometimes you can find better prices for boats that are looking to fill up last minute.
 Be careful doing this during high season.
 Boats may not be available.
 In fact, we wanted to find a boat to Bartolomé but couldn’t find anything available for another three days.
 I was told that high season is February to April and June to August.

 It's important to note that if you are a birder who is looking for a quality birding experience, you may want to book with a more reputable boat.
 The boat that we booked ended up being very small (ten passengers plus two crew and a guide) and it had limited opportunity to do any real birding from the boat.
 Our naturalist guide was not very good and she felt like more of a babysitter than anything else.
-I’ve been told the Sea Finch and the Santa Fe III are both really good boats, but their tours are considerably more expensive.
+I’ve been told the Sea Finch, Queen Rose, and Santa Fe III are all really good boats, but their tours are considerably more expensive.
 We paid $160 per person for the day, which included lunch.
-The Sea Finch and Santa Fe III start around $300 per person.
+The Sea Finch, Queen Rose, and Santa Fe III all start around $300 per person.
 You pay for what you get.

 This male lava lizard (Microlophus spp.) was doing pushups in front of us to display for nearby females.
 Unlike other places, the Galápagos Islands are dominated by reptiles and birds.
 Mammals have not been as successful colonizing the islands, with the exception of introduced invasive species like black rats, goats, dogs, and cats